vulsdoc/vuls/docs/main-features.md

 [Server mode](https://vuls.io/docs/en/usage-server.html)

 - No SSH needed, No Scanner needed.
-Only issuing Linux commands directory on the scan tareget serve.
+Only issuing Linux commands directory on the scan target serve.
 - First, start Vuls in server mode and listen as an HTTP server.
 - Start Vuls in server mode and listen as an HTTP server.
 - Next, issue a command on the scan target server to collect software information.
 Then send the result to Vuls Server via HTTP.
 You receive the scan results as JSON format.